MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/index.md

 ## Management APIs

 Create and manage Azure resources from your Node.js applications using the [Azure management libraries for Node.js](node-sdk-azure-get-started.md).
-Use these libraries to build your own Azure automation tools and services.

-For example, the following code snippet illustrates how to log in to Azure, create a management client, and list all VM images for the specified location, publisher, offer, and SKU.
+The following code snippet illustrates how to log in to Azure, create a management client, and list all VM images for the specified location, publisher, offer, and SKU.

 ```javascript
 const msRestAzure = require('ms-rest-azure');